Julia Whitney Brown graduated with a BFA in Ceramics & BS in Education from Southern Illinois University Edwardsville.

-Julia's work is influenced by her experiences growing up in a strict independent baptist community where she was forbidden to listen to any contemporary music with a drum beat, where her dress and appearance as a female where strictly monitored (only skirts and dresses), and where a literal interpretation of the Bible based on the views of those in power dominated the spiritual and cultural narrative.
-Based on her upbringing her work experienced an explosion of divergence as she started making meaningful contact with others from different backgrounds.
+Julia's work is influenced by her experiences growing up in a tight-knit alt-right fundamental Christian community.
+When she defied her father’s wishes to attend a liberal arts university her work experienced an explosion of divergence as she started making meaningful contact with others from different backgrounds.
 From there, she made it a point to gain as many outside perspectives on 'how to live' as possible.
-Through determination she learned that art may not only be an avenue for healing, but also a tool -when using the processes of art making- for solving and acknowledging difficult problems.
-Art therefore, became the medium for which she could build a bridge between her and 'the world.'
+She learned art may not only be an avenue for healing, but a tool for solving and acknowledging difficult problems.
+Art became the medium for which she could build a bridge between herself and 'the world.'